 At home, my husband cut the planks, so they could fit in the cupboard and he assembled them together, using wood glue for the joints.

 I like using them more because it’s much more hygienic, especially when it comes to food.
 For this post I photographed them on the floor.
 But when I take picture of the food, I put the background on the table.
-As they are pieces of flooring stuck together, I can wipe them clean with Dettol or a similar product.
+As they are pieces of flooring stuck together, I can wipe them clean.
 It’s less likely they would be stained, comparing to other types of background, as they have that coating on them.

 I also love the fact that they are so big, that was the intention, to have them as big as a table.